 Both explicit and direct-implicit electromagnetic field and particle-advancing algorithms are available.
 Algorithms are also implemented for field emission, transmission-line boundaries, dielectrics, dispersive magnetic materials, secondary electron generation, multiple scattering, ionization of neutrals, surface heating, and desorption of neutrals from surfaces.
 A hybrid fluid model for electrons has been implemented, allowing electrons in dense plasmas to be modeled with a kinetic or fluid treatment as appropriate.

 Memory allocation for both fields and particles is fully dynamic.
 The code saves on memory by not allocating field storage inside of conducting surfaces.
 An array of pointers is used to access field quantities.
 The particles are managed in groups, and groups are added as needed as the population increases.

-GLSP is a graphical preprocessor for LSP.
+GLSP is a graphical pre-processor for LSP.
 It allows complete specification of a calculation and 3D visualization of the spatial elements.
 An LSP simulation can be launched from GLSP, or the input data can be exported to a remote machine (using a built-in FTP client).
-The graphical postprocessor can also be launched from GLSP.
+The graphical post-processor can also be launched from GLSP.
 GLSP is written with C and Tcl/Tk and uses OpenGL to render the objects in 3D space.
-GLSP is a full-featured program that runs independantly from LSP.
+GLSP is a full-featured program that runs independently from LSP.
+Features include:

 - Cross platform